Bira/octopus-carnival/_drafts/wir-mm-4e-halfling.md

 dangerous situations and avoid drawing themselves or the party into them.
 It won't prevent a bad player from doing those things anyway, but they can't hide behind the "I'm just playing my character!" excuse.

-You could also very easily have them as antagonists for your group, since the